-- 1. From most recent 6/30/2021 actuarial valuation.
-See table 5.3 for a summary of the Retirement System's Funding Levels - 2.
-"Interest to Maturity" and "Total Debt Service to Maturity" includes accreted interest due at maturity of \$335.7 million - 3.
-'Other G.O.
-Debt' includes information sourced from the Office of the State Assessor, and certain municipal ACFRs
+1. From most recent 6/30/2023 actuarial valuation.
+See table 5.3 for a detailed summary of the Retirement System's Funding Levels.

+2. "Interest to Maturity" and "Total Debt Service to Maturity" includes accreted interest due at maturity of \$335.7 million and certain preliminary estimates are used where financial statements are preliminary or unaudited.

-Sources: Annual reports and financial statements of AHFC, AMBBA, AIDEA, AEA, UofA, AKRR, AIAS, and other State Agencies
+3. 'Other G.O.
+Debt' includes information sourced from the Office of the State Assessor, and certain municipal ACFRs, when available Sources: Annual reports and financial statements of AHFC, AMBBA, AIDEA, AEA, UofA, AKRR, AIAS, and other State Agencies,